jk-oster/obsidian-thought-stream/README.md

 # Speech-to-text in Obsidian using OpenAI Whisper 🗣️📝

-Obsidian Whisper is a plugin that effortlessly turns your speech into written notes.
+Obsidian Thought Stream is a plugin that effortlessly turns your speech into written notes.
 Just speak your mind, and let [Whisper](https://openai.com/research/whisper) from OpenAI do the rest!

 ## 🚀 Getting Started